Deutsch: Besançon / Español: Besanzón / Português: Besançon / Français: Besançon / Italiano: Besançon

 Similar Terms

-- Dijon: Another city in the Bourgogne-Franche-Comté region known for its history and gastronomy.
+- Dijon: Another city in the Bourgogne-Franche-Comté region known for its history and Gastronomy.

 - Strasbourg: A nearby city with a blend of French and German cultural influences.